axmolengine/axmol/extensions/ImGui/README.md

-# The ImGui extension for axis
+# The ImGui extension for adxe
 Sync from https://github.com/Xrysnow/cocos2d-x-imgui and do a little changes

 ## Improvements